 The Speaking test may be conducted on the same day as the other tests or a week before or after the other test parts.

-If you plan to study in higher education or seek professional registration in an English-speaking country, you might need to take an IELTS Academic.
+But if you plan to study in higher education or want professional registration in an English-speaking country, you might need to take an IELTS Academic test.

 Using discourse markers to communicate in IELTS Speaking

 Language to help you speak more fluently in the IELTS Speaking test